Traditional Halls Frequently Asked Questions| Apartment-style FAQs |

 What does my Residence Hall Contract include?

-The contract includes room (with utilities), board, refrigerator, basic cable TV service, computer access, high speed wireless internet service and membership in the Residence Hall Association (RHA).
+The contract includes room (with utilities), meals, refrigerator, basic cable TV service, computer access, high speed wireless internet service and membership in the Residence Hall Association (RHA).

 Can I have a room only contract?

-Housing contracts are room and board for the full academic year.
-Exceptions to the Room and Board requirement are made for a Husker Hall contract and Love Memorial Cooperative female housing where students pay a food allowance of approximately $1000.
+Housing contracts are room and meals for the full academic year.
+Exceptions to the Room and Meals requirement are made for a Husker Hall contract and Love Memorial Cooperative female housing where students pay a food allowance of approximately $1000.

-If you are a current UNL student living in Greek houses, Husker Hall or off campus and are interested in having a meal plan, contact the Housing office.
+If you are a current UNL student living in a Greek house, Husker Hall or off campus and are interested in having a meal plan, contact the Housing office.
 You can choose from a 7 day meal plan or a 5 day meal plan.
 Your NCard will be scanned at the cafeteria each time you eat.
-Contact the Housing office to request to be set up for a board-only contract.
+Contact the Housing office to request to be set up for a meals-only contract.